Residual-PAC Privacy: Automatic Privacy Control Beyond the Gaussian Barrier: Residual-PAC Privacy

-Our SR-PAC algorithm recasts the optimal perturbation problem (\ref{eq:general_OPT_RPAC}) as a two-level Stackelberg game between a \textit{Leader} (choosing the \textit{perturbation rule} $Q$) and \textit{Follower} (choosing the \textit{decoder} attempting to infer $X$ from $Y$).
+Our SR-PAC algorithm recasts the optimal perturbation problem (\ref{eq:general_OPT_RPAC}) as a Stackelberg game between a \textit{Leader} (who chooses the \textit{perturbation rule} $Q$) and a \textit{Follower} (who chooses the \textit{decoder} attempting to infer $X$ from $Y$).
 Let $\Gamma$ denote a rich family of noise distributions.
-Let $\Pi = \{\pi: \pi(\cdot|y)\in\Delta(\mathcal{X})\in\Delta(\mathcal{X}), y\in \mathcal{Y}\}$ denote a rich family of decoder distributions (e.g., all conditional density functions on $\mathcal{X}$ given $\mathcal{Y}$, or a parameterized neural-network family).
+Let $\Pi = \{\pi: \pi(\cdot|y) \in \Delta(\mathcal{X}), y \in \mathcal{Y}\}$ denote a rich family of decoder distributions (e.g., all conditional density functions on $\mathcal{X}$ given $\mathcal{Y}$, or a parameterized neural network family).

-\textbf{Follower's Problem. } For a fixed perturbation rule $Q$, the Follower chooses decoder $\pi\in\Pi$ to minimize the expected log score
+\textbf{Follower's Problem. } For a fixed perturbation rule $Q$, the Follower chooses decoder $\pi$ to minimize the expected log score